 ALSO READNitish takes oath as Bihar CM at 10 am today, Sushil Modi to be his deputy Back as CM in 15 hrs: Nitish takes oath as CM, Sushil Modi as Deputy CM President poll: Nitish a cheat, will suffer for backing Kovind, says RJD Congress has 'mortgaged' itself to RJD in Bihar, says Deputy CM Sushil Modi Sushil Modi can go ahead with son's wedding without fear: Tej Pratap

+Bihar Deputy Chief Minister Sushil Kumar Modi's son and private sector employee Utkarsh married Kolkata-based chartered accountant Yamini on Sunday in the presence of a large number of politicians and dignitaries.
 Union Ministers Arun Jaitley, Ravi Shankar Prasad, Ram Vilas Paswan, Dharmendra Pradhan, Giriraj Singh, Bihar Governor Satyapal Mallik , Goa Governor Mridula Sinha, Bihar Chief Minister Nitish Kumar, Haryana CM Manohar Lal Khattar and Jharkhand Chief Minister Raghubar Das were among those present at the ceremony.
 RJD supremo Lalu Prasad was also conspicuous by his presence as a threat by his son Tej Pratap Yadav to disrupt the function had led to a change in the venue.